-Ecological resources would be access to water, to (clean) air, to minerals, feasibilities to discharge effluents into public waters and gas emissions into the air, etc. Social resources would be the availability of legal and of education systems, of a properly working labor market, of traffic infrastructure, of civil infrastructure in cities and other communities, etc. The concept of social resources may appear to be widely intangible, especially when considering the denomination of the World Bank as stated above (see also Fukuyama, 2002).
-This denomination is certainly much narrower than what is meant here by 'social resources', and one might say that it evades monetary measurement.
-So, attempts to giving a monetary value to social resources must be intensified.
-One example is the Istat study that was mentioned above (Istat, 2013), one other is the United Kingdom (UK) Office for National Statistics Social Capital Project in Great Britain (OECD, UK Office for National Statistics, and ONS, 2002).
+WIEMSD The concept of social resources may appear to be widely intangible, especially when considering the denomination of the World Bank as stated above (see also Fukuyama, 2002).
+This denomination is certainly much narrower than what is meant here by "social resources", and one might say that it evades monetary measurement.
+Thus, attempts at assigning a monetary value to social resources must be intensified.
+One example is the Istat study that was mentioned above (Istat (L'Istituto Nazionale di Statistica) - Corporate Responsibility Manager Network - CMN Italia, 2014); one other is the UK Office for National Statistics Social Capital Project in Great Britain (OECD, UK Office for National Statistics, and ONS, 2002).
 This would help to furnish the discussion by bringing in numerical studies.

-The expansion of EVA that is envisaged here would be equal to enlarge the cost of capital by the costs which are caused by that part of 'Public Goods' which is available to a corporation.
-We need to find some exemplary corporations which will take the leadership in this direction, and which see the business case as well as the moral case for it.
-The statistical base could derive from connecting to the type of 'National Commons Product' as presented above.
+The expansion of EVA that is envisaged here would be equal to enlarge the cost of capital by the costs which are caused by that part of "Public Goods" which is available to a corporation.
+We need to find some exemplary corporations which will take the leadership in this direction and which see the business case as well as the moral case for it.
+The statistical base could derive from connecting to the type of "NCP" as presented above.
 In a first approximation, the objective might be achieved by the following equation:

-$SVA = EVA \text{ minus } (WACC + EVA : NDP) \times (Revenue : NDP) \times NCP$ where EVA, WACC (Weighted Average Cost of Capital) and Revenue refer to a specific company headquartered in a given country and NDP and NCP refer to that country's Net Domestic Product and 'National Commons Product'.
-The term 'EVA:NDP' would reflect the spread of this company's use of common resources over the macroeconomic return, and the term 'Revenue: NDP' would reflect the company's share of NDP in its homeland.
+$SVA = EVA minus (WACC + EVA:NDP) \times (Revenue:NDP) \times NCP$ where EVA.
+WACC (weighted average cost of capital), and revenue refer to a specific company headquartered in a given country, and NDP and NCP refer to that country's net domestic product and "national commons product".
+The term "EVA:NDP" would reflect the spread of this company's use of common resources over the macro-economic return and the term "Revenue:NDP" would reflect the company's share of NDP in its homeland.

-From that first approximation, the index could be improved by
+From that first approximation, the index could be improved by:

-- 1. disaggregating NCP into its ecological and its social components; - 2. disaggregating the company's revenue into where it was produced (home and foreign locations) and - 3. incorporating the NCPs (if available) for the locations beyond the homeland of the company.
+- (1) disaggregating NCP into its ecological and its social components; - (2) disaggregating the company's revenue into where it was produced (home and foreign locations): and - incorporating the NCPs (if available) for the locations beyond the homeland of the (3)company.

-The implications of using the SVA indicator range from concerns regarding 'double counts' and stimulating the wrong type of growth to practical issues of (dis-) aggregation and of connecting to the level of day-today decision making.
-Firstly, adjustments in the accounting information would have to be made as to where the 'use of (some) public goods' has already paid for.
-This would relate to taxes, excise, tolls, fees levied for discharging effluents and other imposts.
-There is a similar practice deployed already in calculating EVA and in disclosures following GRI formats.
-Secondly, as the SVA metric would disclose that an enterprise does only create value for is constituency (which is all the stakeholders) if the outcome of its activities cover the cost of capital employed in economic, ecological and social resources, it would stimulate sustainable development because it incites enrichment of resources instead of depleting them.
+The implications of using the SVA indicator range from concerns regarding "double counts" and stimulating the wrong type of growth to practical issues of (dis-) aggregation and of connecting to the level of day-today decision making.
+First, adjustments in the accounting information would have to be made as to where the "use of (some) public goods" has already paid for.
+This would relate to taxes, excise, tolls, fees levied for discharging effluents, and other imposts.
+A similar practice is already being deployed in calculating EVA and in disclosures following GRI formats.
+Second, as the SVA metric would disclose that an enterprise does only create value for its constituency (which is all the stakeholders) if the outcome of its activities cover the cost of capital employed in economic, ecological, and social resources; it would stimulate sustainable development because it promotes enrichment of resources instead of depleting them.